HalFrgrd/ErgoDoneCase/README.md

 # ErgoDoneCase
 An acrylic case for the ErgoDone PCBs
 ---
-I bought two [ErgoDone PCB's from KBDFans](https://kbdfans.myshopify.com/collections/pcb/products/ergodone-keyboard-pcb-1pcs-free-shipping?variant=37178300237) and modified [Litster's ErgoDox acrylic case](https://github.com/bishboria/ErgoDox).
+I bought two [ErgoDone PCB's from KBDFans](https://kbdfans.myshopify.com/collections/pcb/products/ergodone-keyboard-pcb-1pcs-free-shipping?variant=37178300237) and modified [Litster's ErgoDox acrylic case](https://github.com/bishboria/ErgoDox) to accommodate the changed PCBs.
 The PCBs are a little different to the standard ErgoDox design:

 * Microcontroller is an Arduino Pro Micro instead of Teensy.
 * Microcontroller is on left handside instead of right handside.